srijan-paul/srijan-paul.github.io/injuly.in/src/blog/index.md

 # Blog

 Most of my writing is about programming, technology, books, and math.
-Occasionally, I pen down my opinions on subjects that don't fit in any one category.
+Occasionally, I pen down my opinions on matters that don't fit in any one category.

 Hopefully, you find something of value here.